Anderson Jeremiah

 Anderson Harris Mithra Jeremiah (born April 1975) is an Indian Anglican bishop.
 He has been Bishop of Edmonton of the Church of England since April 2024.

 Early life and education

-Jeremiah was born in Tamil Nadu in April 1975.
+Jeremiah was born in Tamil Nadu, India, in April 1975.
 He was educated at the University of Madras and the University of Edinburgh.
 He studied for ordination at United Theological College, Bangalore.

 Ordained ministry

-He served his title at St Mary, Ranipet after which he was chaplain at Christian Medical College, Vellore.
+He served his title at St Mary, Ranipet, after which he was chaplain at Christian Medical College, Vellore.
 He was curate at Christ Church Morningside in Edinburgh from 2008 until 2011.
 Jeremiah was honorary priest in charge at St Mary, Gisburn from 2014 to 2016; and then non-stipendiary minister at St Mary with St John and St Anne, Lancaster.
 His last roles before becoming a bishop were as Canon Theologian in the Diocese of Blackburn and Associate Dean (Equality, Diversity, Inclusion and People) in the Faculty of Arts and Social Sciences at Lancaster University.